 These are accelerated courses designed for Class I students (and students in Class II with special permission).
 Each is the equivalent in difficulty and pace to a first-year college language course and is open only to students who have completed the language requirement through study of another language.
 Chinese Intensive may be combined with students from Chinese 1P in the same section.
 (Offered subject to sufficient demand.)

 Intensive Classical Greek

-This introduction to the Latin language presents the basics of grammar and vocabulary, as well as background in Roman history, culture and mythology.
+This introduction to the Latin language presents the basics of grammar and vocabulary as well as background in Roman history, culture, and mythology.
 Because students start Latin with different backgrounds in English grammar, we devote considerable time to examining the way English works.
 In addition, students learn to look for English cognates of the Latin words they study, thus strengthening their vocabulary in both languages.
-Students are introduced to all five declensions; the six indicative tenses and the infinitives (active and passive) of all conjugations; relative, personal, demonstrative and reflexive pronouns; and the indirect statement comparative system of adjectives and adverbs.
+Students are introduced to all five declensions; the six indicative tenses and the infinitives (active and passive) of all conjugations; relative, personal, demonstrative, and reflexive pronouns; the indirect statement; and the comparative system of adjectives and adverbs.
 Successful completion of this course qualifies students for Latin 2.
 Highly motivated and proficient students may request permission to enroll in the accelerated course, Latin 2/3.

 Latin 2/3 (Accelerated)

 This course combines all the grammar and authors studied in Latin 2 and 3.
 The class meets five times per week and assumes a solid foundation in level 1 Latin.
 Successful completion of this course qualifies students for Latin 4.
 Highly motivated and proficient students may request permission to enroll in the Advanced Placement course, Latin Literature.
 (Enrollment by permission of the department chair.)